Mv0777/WisfluxAcademy_Internship2022/Assignment6.md

                                      }
                                     };
                                     user.func1();
                                     user.func2();
-                                     ```

 Availability of arguments objects

-                                      Arguments objects are not available in arrow functions,
-                                      but are available in regular functions.
+                                     Arguments objects are not available in arrow functions, but are available in regular functions.
-                                    ```javascript

                                        Example using regular ():-